 Active Latin with Justin Slocum Bailey

-Latin teachers from around the New York City area are invited to attend Active Latin with Justin Slocum Bailey, a teacher training session, hosted by the Fordham University Department of Classics.
+Latin teachers from around the New York City area are invited to attend Active Latin with Justin Slocum Bailey, a teacher training session.
 Justin is a second language acquisition expert, an innovative Latin teacher, and an experienced teacher-trainer, who specializes in boosting joy and success in language learning.
 Justin has mentored and advised hundreds of teachers and learners while consulting for schools, districts, publishers, software developers, and non-profits.
 His presentations and classes are characterized by glee, discovery, camaraderie, and adaptability to the interests, needs, and gifts of those present.

 At Paideia's Active Latin training workshops, Justin provides hands-on training for Latin teachers interested in experiencing and learning more about teaching Latin via active methods in their classrooms.
 At this workshop, teachers will get...